-The Central Bank of Nigeria (CBN) has, for the third time this year, increased the exchange rate for calculating customs duties at the nation’s seaports to N1,417.635/$.
+For the third time this year, the Central Bank of Nigeria (CBN) has increased the exchange rate for calculating customs duties at the nation’s seaports to N1,417.635/$.

 With the upward review, Nigerians will pay more to clear their goods at the port because import duties are benchmarked against the dollar.

-According to information obtained from the official website of the Nigeria Customs Service, the exchange rate was reviewed upward on Friday, February 9, from N1, 413.62/$ to 1,417.635/$.
+According to information obtained from the official website of the Nigeria Customs Service, the exchange rate was revised upward on Friday, February 9, from N1 413.62/$ to N1 1,417.635/$.

-It is also the seventh time the apex bank has adjusted exchange in the space of eight months since President Tinubu’s administration commenced the floating naira policy, a reform aimed at stabilising the forex market.
+It is also the seventh time the apex bank has adjusted exchange in eight months since President Tinubu’s administration commenced the floating naira policy, a reform to stabilise the forex market.

-Experts warned that the continued hike in import duty portends a rise in the prices of imported goods and services in the country.
+Experts warned that the continued hike in import duties will raise the country’s prices of imported goods and services.

-Bisiriyu Fanu, the former chairman of the Association of Nigerian Licensed Customs Agents at Seme Border, said the hike in customs duty through high FX rates will affect all goods in the market because every commodity in the market has imported input into it.
+Bisiriyu Fanu, the former chairman of the Association of Nigerian Licensed Customs Agents at Seme Border, said the hike in customs duty through high FX rates will affect all goods in the market because every commodity in the market has imported input.

 Earlier, the Director of the Centre for the Promotion of Private Enterprise, Muda Yusuf, lamented that increased import duty would further impoverish Nigerians.